I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Minimise the reputation risk:

-Work with great companies (i.e., audited financial reports, credentials, professional online communication...).
+Work with great companies (e.g., audited financial reports, credentials, references, professional online communication...).

-Work with great people (i.e., reputation, track record, credentials, deals, recommendations...).
+Work with great people (e.g., reputation, track record, credentials, references, deals, recommendations...).

 The seller has the product (i.e., Proof of Product).